dracoranger/fih/README.md

 File Iterator and Hasher - checks for duplicates, then moves and renames files in numerical order

-optional arguments:
+**arguments:**
-  -h, --help            show this help message and exit
+  -h, --help -> show this help message and exit
-  -N NAME, --name NAME  sets the name of the output
-  -I INITIAL, --initial INITIAL
-                        sets the initial value
-  -S START, --start START
-                        from this location, defaults to renamer.py's current location
-  -T TO, --to TO        to this location
+  -N NAME, --name NAME -> sets the name of the output -I INITIAL, --initial INITIAL -> sets the initial value -S START, --start START -> from this location, defaults to renamer.py's current location -T TO, --to TO -> to this location **mandatory**
-  -M MAKE, --make MAKE  create new folder if not found?
-Y for yes
-  -C CHECK, --check CHECK
-                        test for all duplicates, Y for yes
-  -D DELIM, --delim DELIM
-                        check and correct for delims and non-zero fronted numbering, Y for yes
+  -M MAKE, --make MAKE -> create new folder if not found, Y for yes -C CHECK, --check CHECK -> test for all duplicates, Y for yes -D DELIM, --delim DELIM -> check and correct for delims and non-zero fronted numbering, Y for yes

-*TODO*
+**TODO**

 1. allow a -t test option to run fih-test.py
 2. currently handles up to 1000 files because I'm lazy.
 Need to make it work with arbitrary numbers